-We are adding more names day by day so keep an eye on the page.
+We are adding more names daily so keep an eye on the page.
 If you require a specific Irish surname and cannot see it in the store then contact us here.

-The Origins of the Ogham alphabet are still a mystery for many historians, but it is primarily thought to be an early form of the Irish written Language.
-Though inscriptions can also be found in Pictish, old Welsh and Latin.
+The Origins of the Ogham alphabet is still a mystery for many historians, but it is primarily thought to be an early form of the Irish written Language.
+Though inscriptions can also be found in Pictish, Old Welsh and Latin.
 Around 400 still exist today in Ireland and the UK.

 Ogham has been found inscribed on rocks dating back to the 6th, possibly 4th century AD.
 Some believe it to be even older.
 It seems to have been used to mark property, land or graves with the name of the owner inscribed on either stone or wood.
 Wood engravings would not have survived the ravages of time so only the stones remain.